FAMILY & FAMILY TREE BRANCHES |

 www.rootsweb.ancestry.com/~canghl/

 Genealogy Helplist Canada is a list of volunteers willing to lookup specific information related to genealogy in Canada using reference materials at institutions near them, or otherwise easily accessible to them.
 Our volunteers are not expected to do your research for you, but may be able to provide answers to specific requests.
-Posted at 5:54am on Sun, Aug 02 2009

 |